jmathai/elodie/Readme.md

 I'm most helpful when I'm fully utilized to keep your photos organized.

-Here's an example of a very asynchronous setup.
+Here's an example of how I can create 3 geographically distributed copies of your meticulously organized photo library.

 * Specify a folder in your Dropbox/Google Drive to store the organized photo library.
-* Set up a Hazel rule to notify me when photos arrive in `~/Downloads` so I can import them.
+* Set up a cron job to import photos in `~/Ready-To-Upload`.
-  * The rule waits 1 minute before processing the photo which gives you a chance to move it elsewhere if it's not something you want in the library.
-* Use AirDrop to transfer files from any iPhone to your laptop.
-That goes to `~/Downloads` for the Hazel rule to process.
-  * AirDrop is fast, easy for anyone to use and once the transfer is finished your don't have to stick around.
-I'll move it to Dropbox/Google Drive and Dropbox/Google Drive will sync it to their servers.
+* Add photos to `~/Ready-To-Upload` and wait for your cron job to trigger.
 * Periodically recategorize photos by fixing their location or date or by adding them to an album.
 * Have a Synology at home set to automatically sync down from Dropbox/Google Drive.

-This setup means you can quickly get photos off your or anyone's phone and know that they'll be organized and backed up in 3 locations by the time you're ready to view them.
+This setup means you can quickly get photos off your phone or dSLR and know that they'll be organized and backed up in 3 locations by the time you're ready to view or share them.

 <p align="center"><img src ="creative/workflow-simplified-white-bg.png" /></p>